 - Add cream sauce or melted cheese to your favorite vegetables.

-- Some people find they can handle large amounts of liquids even when they do not feel like eating solid foods.
-If this is the case for you, try to get the most from each glassful by making drinks enriched with powdered milk, yogurt, honey, or prepared liquid supplements.
+- Some people find they can handle large amounts of liquids even when they don’t feel like eating solid foods.
+If that’s the case for you, try to get the most from each glass by making drinks with powdered milk, yogurt, honey, or prepared liquid supplements.

 - Choose foods that taste good to you and are easy to eat.

-- Try changing the consistency of foods by adding fluids and using sauces and gravies to soften them.
+- Try changing the consistency of foods by adding fluids and using sauces or gravies to soften them.